Facilitating the energy transition, Clean Energy Hubs gather and link together renewable energy carriers, generation, conversion and storage.

 |At times of scarce electricity and high energy prices, Clean Energy Hubs perform their back up role by generating electricity, heat and cold from a multitude of renewable sources, such as solar thermal, bioenergy and advanced synthetic fuels.|

-Depending on the input, the two different scenarios of the Clean Energy Hub (electricity conversion and energy generation) may be active at the same time.
+Depending on the input, the two different scenarios (electricity conversion and energy generation) may be active at the same time.

 Clean Energy for the European industry

-Clean Energy Hubs will contribute to a clean European energy system while supporting an ever more competitive European industry, with the aim to promote jobs creation, technological excellence, and exportable technologies together with environmental protection and green innovation.
+Clean Energy Hubs will contribute to a clean European energy system with the aim to promote jobs creation, technological excellence, and exportable technologies together with environmental protection and green innovation.